pauulkim/corantine/README.md

 # Background and Overview
-Pandemic is a data visualization on the COVID pandemic.
+Corantine is a data visualization on the COVID pandemic.
 The number of COVID cases and deaths will be displayed.

 # Functionality and MVPs
 Users will be able to: